desmondfowler/Predicting-Conflict/README.md

 # Predicting Conflict

-Predicting Conflict using a variety of economic and socioeconomic factors.
+Predicting conflict using a variety of economic and socioeconomic factors.

 ## Project Definition